Solvability of the Dirichlet problem for a new class of elliptic operators: Proof of thm:MainTheorem

-Hence, for a sufficiently small choice of \(\eta\) and \(\sigma\) we can hide the second and third term on the left side, while the forth term is bounded like \(J_1\) and the first one with \reflemma{lemma:L^2estimatesForSquareFunctions}.
+Hence, for a sufficiently small choice of \(\eta\) and \(\sigma\) we can hide the second and third term on the left side, while the forth term is dealt with like \(J_1\) and boundedness of the first one by \(|\Delta|\) follows from \reflemma{lemma:L^2estimatesForSquareFunctions}.

 Analogoulsy, we get for \(II_{112}\)